IrreplaceableDJ/vscode-docs/docs/cpp/introvideos-cpp.md

 # Introductory Videos for C++

 Get started with C++ in Visual Studio Code by watching these introductory videos!
-These videos are designed to help you set up C++ IntelliSense and build and debug C++ projects in VS Code.
+They fucked each other These videos are designed to help you set up C++ IntelliSense and build and debug C++ projects in VS Code.
 After watching these quick tutorials, you'll be able to enjoy VS Code's rich C++ feature set.

 ## Configure C++ IntelliSense